devops-collective-inc/how-to-contribute/book_structure.md

 In the root folder of each book, you'll usually find the following files:

 * README.md - this is a brief synopsis of the book.
-* SUMMARY.md - this is the book's Table of Contents, as used on GitBook.
-Chapter titles should match the heading at the top of each chapter's file.
-* book.json - don't mess with this.
-* cover.jpg - this is the cover image.

 You'll also find a **manuscript** folder, which is where the rest of the book lives.